Publications & findings

 • If you are mentioning participation at Jammertest, please include the year you participated.

-• If you are referencing a specific test, you can refer to the test catalog for that year (documents from previous Jammertests can be found here).
+• If you are referencing a specific test, you can refer to the test catalog for that year.

 Scientific publications